matjaz99/OpenMp3Player/README.md

 ## OpenMp3Player

 Release 3 is still in development phase.
-It features JSF 2.0.
+It features JSF 2.0, custom components and ajax.

 Last stable release: 2.2.0